 2. Economic impact payments

-Independent of unemployment benefits, economic impact payments — or COVID-19 stimulus checks — are part of a more comprehensive federal relief program that provides a one-time payment to eligible individuals.
+Independent of unemployment benefits, economic impact payments — or COVID-19 stimulus checks — are part of a more comprehensive federal relief program that provides payment to eligible individuals.
 The IRS is managing this process, so if you filed taxes in 2018 or 2019 you will likely receive your payment automatically.

-Remember, this payment is one time only.
 To ensure that you stay fiscally afloat, you'd be wise to allocate the cash to necessary expenses like housing, food and transportation.
 It might be tempting to snag a new flat-screen, but unless you can be fairly certain your financial situation will remain stable in the future, your best bet is using it to prepare your finances to weather the uncertainty that still lies ahead.

 3. Emergency personal loans